Introduction

 openaiApiKey

-The OpenAI API key needed for the magic predicate and SPARQL functions in LLM namespace.
+The OpenAI API key needed for the magic predicate and SPARQL functions in LLM namespace when you are using OpenAI.

 Example of specifying the query option value via a PREFIX: